Systematic search for singularities in 3D Euler flows: Discussion and conclusions

-In regard to the structure of the extreme flows in the physical space, it is interesting to see in figure \ref{fig:vort:3D:75:1024}(b) that some key features of these flows are close to being axisymmetric, to the extent that this may be possible for a flow evolving on a cubic domain.
+In regard to the structure of the extreme flows in the physical space, it is interesting to see in figure \ref{fig:vort:3D:75:1024}(b) that some key features of these flows are close to being axisymmetric, to the extent that this may be possible for a flow evolving on a 3D periodic domain.
 More specifically, the region where the largest values of $\left| |D|^3 \bds u\right|$ are concentrated has the form of a circular disc embedded between the two colliding vortex rings, which becomes more irregular further away from the axis of symmetry.
-We emphasize that the extreme flows we found here are fairly robust in the sense that they have been found consistently using several different initial guesses in \eqref{eq:RCG}, albeit not with all initial guesses we used.
+The center of this disk, located on the symmetry plane of the extreme flows, is a stagnation point; in this sense, the extreme flows are similar to the infinite-energy solutions of the Euler system constructed by \citet{Gibbon1999}, which are known to exhibit finite-time singularities \citep{MulungyeLucasBustamante2016}.
+We emphasize that the extreme flows we found here are fairly robust in the sense that they have been found consistently using several different initial guesses in \eqref{eq:RCG}, albeit not with all initial guesses we used. {We add that a head-on collision of two vortex rings has served as a classical paradigm in recent experimental and numerical studies of turbulence generation \citep{mckeown2018cascade, lim1992instability, mckeown2020turbulence}.
+At high Reynolds numbers, these two vortex rings break down into smaller antiparallel secondary and tertiary filaments, eventually forming a turbulent cloud due to the elliptic instability \citep{mckeown2020turbulence}. }

 As concerns future work, the properties of the optimal flows found in the present study suggest looking for extreme behaviors among initial conditions constrained by some symmetries, such as axial and/or reflection symmetries, as was pursued by \citet{lh14a, lh14b,Hou:22:Euler}.
 In addition, given that spectral methods have a limited ability to resolve localized small-scale features of potentially singular flows, further progress will likely require the use of adaptive discretization techniques.